Geek Dashboard

 Conclusion

-With the release of macOS Catalina, all MacBooks with Thunderbolt 3 port is now capable of optimizing battery charging and managing battery longevity.
-In the process of doing this, you will notice battery status like “Battery Is Not Charging”, “Battery on Hold (Rarely Used on Battery)”, “Charging on Hold” etc.
+With the release of macOS Catalina, all MacBooks with Thunderbolt 3 ports are now capable of optimizing battery charging and managing battery longevity.
+In the process of doing this, you will notice battery statuses like “Battery Is Not Charging”, “Battery on Hold (Rarely Used on Battery)”, “Charging on Hold” etc.

 The wording keeps changing with each update as users reported “Battery Is Not Charging” wording is too harsh and confusing.
-Currently, on macOS Big Sur 11.0.1, the wording Battery on Hold, Charging on Hold are clear and self-explanatory.
+Currently, on macOS Big Sur 11.0.1, the wording Battery on Hold, Charging on Hold is self-explanatory.
 If you see them under battery status, stop worrying about it and be happy for your battery.

 Avatar for Amar Ilindra